-An across-portfolio approach (including with State Government treasuries) has been adopted to establish mechanisms to deal with differences in business and financial regulation that might impede trade and investment.
-The approach is led by the Australian Treasury and the NZ Ministry of Economic Development.
+An across-portfolio approach (including with State Government treasuries) was adopted to establish mechanisms to deal with differences in business and financial regulation that might impede trade and investment.
+The approach is led by the Australian Treasury and the NZ Ministry of Business, Innovation and Employment (MBIE).
 The key focus is on reducing transaction costs, lessening compliance costs and uncertainty, and increasing competition.
 In this context, the need to comply with international standards and evolving international regulatory standards and regimes is recognised.

 The principles of the framework include: